cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 ASPNET Core MVC + WebAPI + LiteDB (this is an embedded nosql datastore, much like sqlite for sql)

 UI is built using Vuejs 2 and Semantic UI CSS (just the css)

+This provides a template around creating user accounts, saving credentials, and handling callbacks.
+In terms of building a connector to Cornerstone we only require that your service adhers to the contract for the specific integration, so these features are added for convenience and to provide an end to end functioning scenerio.

 **wwwroot/** - contains all static files, css, js, this is where the frontend code lives